Introduction:

 This is a question that any coach never really likes to hear.
 "What is the fastest way to ____?"
 Fill in the blank.

 The truth is that slow and steady is the way to go.
-If a coach tells you that losing 50 pounds can be done in 2 or 3 months, it's true.
+If a coach tells you that losing 50 pounds can be done in 2 or 3 months, it's probably true.
 Rapid weight loss is doable.

 But it won't be sustainable, and the process will feel like hell.